 The Scotchmer award recognizes outstanding professional writing by graduate students in the field of Mesoamerican studies.
 The award is named for the late Dr. David Scotchmer, an alumnus of our Graduate Program (Ph.D.
 1991) who died in 1995 just as his career was flowering.
 David, a pioneer in the study of the Protestant Evangelical Movement in Guatemala, published several significant essays on this subject while a graduate student here at the University at Albany.
-This award, in his honor, celebrates and encourages the ideal of publishable scholarship by graduate students.
+This award, in his honor, celebrates and encourages the writing and publication efforts of graduate students.

 Three copies of the essay should be submitted to the IMS Director or to the IMS office in Arts and Sciences (AS) 233 by March 30th.
-2012.
-A submission cover letter should include the following: Context in which the essay took shape, i.e., the circumstances under which it was conceived and written.
-Plans, if any (not required), for submission for publication.
+A submission cover letter should include the following: context in which the essay took shape, i.e., the circumstances under which it was conceived and written, and plans, if any (not required), for submission for publication.

 Essays will be judged by a faculty committee of IMS for professional-quality following standard disciplinary criteria.